iiab/iiab-factory/content/vector-tiles/README.md

    1. Run: `cd /library/www/html/modules/`
    1. Download it by running:<br>`wget http://download.iiab.io/content/OSM/vector-tiles/en-osm-omt-min.zip`
    1. Run: `unzip en-osm-omt-min.zip` (after unzipping, folder `en-osm-omt-min` will be created; once that's done the .zip file can be deleted)
-1. Add your favorite regional map pack:
+1. Add your favorite regional vector map dataset:
    1. Run: `cd /library/www/html/modules/en-osm-omt-min/`
-   1. Download (into folder `en-osm-omt-min`) your .mbtiles vector map pack of interest AKA regional dataset from https://openmaptiles.com/downloads/planet/ (for example, central-america_z10-14.mbtiles takes up about 1.8 GB)
+   1. Download (into folder `en-osm-omt-min`) your chosen region's vector map dataset from https://openmaptiles.com/downloads/planet/ (for example, central-america_z10-14.mbtiles takes up about 1.8 GB)
-   1. <b>Create a symbolic link to replace "details.mbtiles -> 2017-07-03_california_san-francisco-bay.mbtiles" by running: `ln -sf ./<full name of the downloaded region> details.mbtiles`</b>
+   1. <b>Create a symbolic link to replace "details.mbtiles -> 2017-07-03_california_san-francisco-bay.mbtiles" by running: `ln -sf ./<full filename of the downloaded region> details.mbtiles`</b>
 1. Test it:
    1. Connect another device to your IIAB's Wi-Fi (SSID is typically "Internet in a Box")
    1. Browse to http://box/modules/osm-min (occasionally "box" needs to be replaced by "box.lan" or "172.18.96.1")